 Creating a plan that prepares your family for a life of financial security is top-of-mind for many people.
 This often means managing the impact taxes have on your finances.
 Options like cash value life insurance can provide unique tax benefits that may be helpful both during your life and after you've passed on.
 Funds inside cash value life insurance can grow tax-deferred, and it might be possible to access your cash value without taxation through loans and withdrawals.
 And, of course, beneficiaries typically don't pay income tax on a death benefit.

 Fortunately, a MEC keeps some of the most valuable tax benefits of life insurance.
 You might even choose to make your contract a MEC in some cases.
-Let's dig into how MECs work along with their advantages and disadvantages.
+Let's dig into how Modified Endowment Contracts work along with their advantages and disadvantages.

-A MEC is a life insurance contract that receives premium payments in excess of certain Internal Revenue Code (IRC Section 7702A) limits.
+A Modified Endowment Contract (MEC) is a life insurance contract that receives premium payments in excess of certain Internal Revenue Code (IRC Section 7702A) limits.
 When that happens, withdrawals (including loans and loan interest) from the contract may not qualify for tax-free treatment until you've reported all of the earnings in the contract as taxable.
-However, the death benefit remains free of federal income tax for beneficiaries.
-As a result, income tax consequences generally only apply if you take distributions from the contract while the insured is living—which might never happen.
+However, the

 When using